clux/probes.hugo/content/post/2020-10-03-antimagic-revisited.md

 Thus, this wording wouldn't be enough to stop the first example people think of.

 #### 2. Non-living matter?
-A dead body still has living parts on it.
-Bacteria is everywhere.
-Maybe you could get a geometrically straight, or bacterially sterile object through.
-Probably best not to think about this one.
+This is probably meant as an `Undead` shield, but be careful; a dead body still has living parts on it like cells and bacteria.
+You probably wouldn't want pass this barrier over the corpse of your friends if you want an easy resurrection.

 #### 3. Living matter?
 This sounds like `ForceCage`, but without the cage.
 Just for protecting yourself against blunt instruments and arrows.
-But nor can you shoot out; you might just be trapped inside here.
+But nor can you shoot out; you might just be trapped inside while enemies outside could target you with spells (or even teleport inside).

-Meanwhile, people outside can still `Cloudkill` you, or teleport inside.

 #### 4. Spell effects passing through?
 This is more ambiguous than `AMF`.
 The wording of `passing through` is strange, particularly since D&D doesn't have a concept of spells effects moving (movement is discrete per turn) so any spell effects that touches the barrier would fail to have that effect on the inside, kind of like `AMF` - but this does not specify that it functions like `AMF`.

-It's possible to interpert this so that spells can actually traverse the boundary, just effects can not.
-I.e. put a caster outside, throw a `Fireball` with its point-of-origin inside.
-No spell effects reaching outside; enjoy your fire chamber.
+This feels like the inverse of `FC`; spells can actually traverse the boundary here, just effects can not.
+A caster could step 1ft out of the cube, cast fireball inside, remain undamaged while the inside would be a closed fire chamber.

+This of course raises a lot more questions, but we will ignore these for now.
 #### 5. Nothing?
 All matter, light, magical effects, spell effects, other forces.
 This is a real cage.
-You can't hear or see anything from the outside, so enjoy your very visible Sensory Deprivation tank that is _omniphobic_.
+You can't hear or see anything from the outside, and can relax in your (very visible) Sensory Deprivation tank that is _omniphobic_.
 Bad guys could just move it with `Telekineses`, drop this cube on top of a lava pool, and then just wait for it to expire.
 It's not like anyone inside would know.

 ### This is dumb
-This interpretation is clearly fucked, but it's the most consistent with the remainder of antimagic.
+This interpretation is clearly strange, but it's the most consistent with the remainder of antimagic AFAIKT.
 The item is just too ambiguous; the wording does not match anything else in the otherwise pretty consistent spell list.

 The [way we judged this in 2018](https://paper.dropbox.com/doc/CUBE-OF-FORCE-ijFUPdkLPXwXuux3hEkVe) looks nothing like the above list, but our original interpretation also did not work out with respect to game balance.

+`Crawford` noted in the interview that he was actually recommending the removal of `AMF` for 5th edition, as it just has too many corner cases.
+Clearly, it was too iconic to remove and `Wizards` have done a good job of helping us tackle the ambiguities that follow, but for the `Cube of Force`?
+[The silence speaks volumes](https://twitter.com/search?q=JeremyECrawford%20%22cube%20of%20force%22).

 Just don't use this item. __If you want this type of Legendary power__; i recommend you homebrew something more consistent.
 Here's my homebrew proposal:

 ![globe of invulnerability](/imgs/antimagic/globe_invuln.jpg)

-#### Umberlee's Undulating Upheaval
+#### Umberlee's Upheaval
 A legendary spell casters focus.
 You can cast the following spells once per day from the following list of spells.
 The sphere will maintain concentration on one spell at a time, until it has been made to drop it via a command word or if the item is dropped;

 - [Hallow](https://5thsrd.org/spellcasting/spells/hallow/) (centered on the focus)